petehellyer/Neuroscience-Python-Course-Development/README.md

 You are expected to go trough the material in the following order:

 1. **Statistical theory**: we prepared for you an overview of the main statistical tests and concepts.
-You should go through the Blackboard stats refresher as first task (provided here).
-In addition to the stats refresher, we provided to you more detailed stats material that you can use for reference if you need to, as well as a *decision tree* that directs you towards the most appropriate statisticals test to use based on your research question and data types
+You should go through the Blackboard stats refresher as first task.
+In addition to the stats refresher, you will have access to more detailed stats material that you can use for reference if you need to, as well as a *decision tree* that directs you towards the most appropriate statisticals test to use based on your research question and data types

     You can access the stats refresher at this [link](https://tinyurl.com/SEDICL) - to access you need to use your Imperial Email